Texas Southern’s uniforms stolen before loss at No. 1 Oregon

 Oregon play its first road game of the season when the Ducks go to No. 20 Syracuse on Nov 24.
 The Orange took the Ducks to the wire a year ago in Eugene before Oregon prevailed 75-73.

-Texas Southern is at Iowa State on Tuesday, the third of five games away from home to open the season.
+Texas Southern is at Iowa State on Tuesday, and a new set of uniforms will be shipped there, Cooper-Dyke said.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.